uvarc/rc-learning/content/courses/python-introduction/jupyter.md

 ### Some Strings

-In a new cell Type
+In a new cell type

 ```python
 greeting="Hello World"